vueuse/vueuse/packages/shared/watchIgnorable/index.md

 ## Flush timing

-`ignorableWatch` accepts the same options as `watch` and uses the same defaults.
+`watchIgnorable` accepts the same options as `watch` and uses the same defaults.
 So, by default the composable works using `flush: 'pre'`.

 ## `ignorePrevAsyncUpdates`